KaelSM/timercountdown/README.md

 # Timer Flip Cards Animated Date Count Down

 This is a web application that displays a countdown timer for a specific event and celebrates the event with confetti when the timer reaches zero.
-The application is built using JavaScript and the tsparticles-confetti library to handle the countdown timer and confetti functionality.
+The application is built using JavaScript and the `confetti.js` library to handle the countdown timer and confetti functionality.

 # To-do:
 - [x] Countdown flipping cards